masc-ucsc/docs/docs/pyrope/12-lnast.md

   ref b
 ```

-The inplace concatenate is equivalent but it has a check (`cassert`) to detect overlap.
-After the concatenation,
-the fields in `a` and `b` should be found in the result `x` or there was an overlap.
+The inplace concatenate is equivalent.
+Tuple concat recursively merges matching
+tuple-valued fields.
+A duplicate final field is accepted when one side is `nil`
+or constant propagation proves both sides have the same value; otherwise it is
+an overlap and triggers a compile error.

 `x=(a,...b)` translates to:
 ```lnast